Not Accepting Guests

 I can usually find at least a couple musical groups per musical genre that I enjoy.
 I play alto fiddle (my preferred term for my viola) and I mess around on bass guitar.

-I can cook: a pretty amazing duck, pasta, spinach and artichoke dip (a fatty American delicacy), chips (e.g. fries), tortilla crisps, and fudge.
+I can cook: a pretty amazing duck, pasta, spinach and artichoke dip (a fatty American delicacy), chips (e.g. fries), tortilla crisps, fish tacos, and fudge.

 Do you know what the food I cook pairs well with?
 Hint: it starts with a "b" and is a fermented beverage.